-What is credit insurance?Credit insurance is a type of business insurance which covers losses arising from non-payment for goods or services.
+What is credit insurance?Credit insurance is a type of business insurance that covers losses arising from non-payment for goods or services.

 It means that should the worst happen - a customer’s insolvency or protracted default - the policyholder can protect their bottom line and maintain their cash flow.
 Find out more in our guide, 'What is Credit Insurance' which includes working examples.

-Is a credit insurance policy different from other types of insurance?With most types of business insurance, such as employers’ liability or buildings insurance policies, the provider has little contact with their policyholder between renewal times, unless they receive a claim.
+Is a credit insurance policy different from other types of insurance?With most types of business insurance, such as employers’ liability or building insurance policies, the provider has little contact with their policyholder between renewal times unless they receive a claim.